Recreating a childhood breakfast favorite!

 What to Serve with Maple Cinnamon Oatmeal

-Oatmeal is super healthy on its own or combined with any of these delicious recipes for the perfect breakfast.
+Oatmeal is amazing on its own or combined with any of these delicious recipes for the perfect breakfast.

-Add some protein with Sheet Pan Breakfast Hash, Egg White Bites, Chicken Sausage, or Air Fryer Bacon.
+Add some protein with Breakfast Potato Hash with Eggs, Egg White Bites, Chicken Breakfast Sausage, Breakfast Egg Muffins, or Air Fryer Bacon.

 Or, stick with something sweet like Chocolate Banana Muffins, Lemon Poppy Muffins, or Blueberry Muffins.